PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 12:52:53
+Last updated: 2024-04-02 12:54:57
-Random Quote: It's just a job.
-Grass grows, birds fly, waves pound the sand.
-I beat people up. - Muhammad Ali
+Random Quote: The only way to have a friend is to be one. - Ralph Waldo Emerson